ivansib/dash/doc/masternode-budget.md

 1. Prepare collateral transaction
 --

 In this transaction we prepare collateral for "_cool-project_".
-This proposal will pay _1200_ DASH, _12_ times over the course of a year totaling _24000_ DASH.
+This proposal will pay _1200_ SIB, _12_ times over the course of a year totaling _24000_ DASH.

 **Warning: if you change any fields within this command, the collateral transaction will become invalid.**

-Format: ```mngovernance prepare proposal-name url payment-count block-start dash-address monthly-payment-dash```
+Format: ```mngovernance prepare proposal-name url payment-count block-start sibcoin-address monthly-payment-sibcoin```

 Example: ```mngovernance prepare cool-project http://www.cool-project/one.json 12 100000 y6R9oN12KnB9zydzTLc3LikD9cCjjQzYG7 1200 true```